awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 ## Binary Logging Format<a name="USER_LogAccess.MySQL.BinaryFormat"></a>

-MySQL on Amazon RDS supports both the *row\-based* and *mixed* binary logging formats for MySQL version 5\.6 and later\.
+MySQL on Amazon RDS supports the *row\-based*, *statement\-based*, and *mixed* binary logging formats for MySQL version 5\.6 and later\.
 The default binary logging format is mixed\.
 For DB instances running MySQL versions 5\.1 and 5\.5, only mixed binary logging is supported\.
-For details on the different MySQL binary log formats, see [Binary Logging Formats](http://dev.mysql.com/doc/refman/5.6/en/binary-log-formats.html) in the *MySQL Reference Manual*\.
+For details on the different MySQL binary log formats, see [Binary Logging Formats](http://dev.mysql.com/doc/refman/5.6/en/binary-log-formats.html) in the MySQL documentation\.

+If you plan to use replication, the binary logging format is important because it determines the record of data changes that is recorded in the source and sent to the replication targets\.
+For information about the advantages and disadvantages of different binary logging formats for replication, see [Advantages and Disadvantages of Statement\-Based and Row\-Based Replication](https://dev.mysql.com/doc/refman/5.6/en/replication-sbr-rbr.html) in the MySQL documentation\.

 **Important**
 Setting the binary logging format to row\-based can result in very large binary log files\.
 Large binary log files reduce the amount of storage available for a DB instance and can increase the amount of time to perform a restore operation of a DB instance\.
+Statement\-based replication can cause inconsistencies between the source DB instance and a Read Replica\.
+For more information, see [ Determination of Safe and Unsafe Statements in Binary Logging](https://dev.mysql.com/doc/refman/5.6/en/replication-rbr-safe-unsafe.html) in the MySQL documentation\.

 **To set the MySQL binary logging format**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Parameter Groups**\.
+1. In the navigation pane, choose **Parameter groups**\.

-1. For the `default.mysql5.6` or `default.mysql5.7` DB parameter group, choose the **Go to Details Page** icon\.

-1. Choose **Edit Parameters** to modify the parameters in the DB parameter group\.
+1. Choose the parameter group used by the DB instance you want to modify\.

+   You can't modify a default parameter group\.
+If the DB instance is using a default parameter group, create a new parameter group and associate it with the DB instance\.

+   For more information on DB parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

+1. From **Parameter group actions**, choose **Edit**\.

-1. Set the `binlog_format` parameter to the binary logging format of your choice \(**MIXED** or **ROW**\)\.
+1. Set the `binlog_format` parameter to the binary logging format of your choice \(**ROW**, **STATEMENT**, or **MIXED**\)\.

-1. Choose **Save Changes** to save the updates to the DB parameter group\.
+1. Choose **Save changes** to save the updates to the DB parameter group\.

 **Important**
-Changing the `default.mysql5.6` or `default.mysql5.7` DB parameter group affects all MySQL version 5\.6 DB instances that use that parameter group\.
-If you want to specify different binary logging formats for different MySQL 5\.6 or 5\.7 DB instances in an AWS Region, you need to create your own DB parameter group\.
+Changing the `default.mysql5.6`, `default.mysql5.7`, or `default.mysql8.0` DB parameter group affects all MySQL version DB instances that use that parameter group\.
+If you want to specify different binary logging formats for different MySQL 5\.6, 5\.7, or 8\.0 DB instances in an AWS Region, you need to create your own DB parameter group\.
 This parameter group identifies the different logging format and assigns that DB parameter group to the intended DB instances\.

-For more information on DB parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

 ## Accessing MySQL Binary Logs<a name="USER_LogAccess.MySQL.Binarylog"></a>

 You can use the mysqlbinlog utility to download or stream binary logs from Amazon RDS instances running MySQL 5\.6 or later\.
 The binary log is downloaded to your local computer, where you can perform actions such as replaying the log using the mysql utility\.
 For more information about using the mysqlbinlog utility, go to [Using mysqlbinlog to Back Up Binary Log Files](http://dev.mysql.com/doc/refman/5.6/en/mysqlbinlog-backup.html)\.

  To run the mysqlbinlog utility against an Amazon RDS instance, use the following options:
 +  Specify the `--read-from-remote-server` option\.
 +  `--host`: Specify the DNS name from the endpoint of the instance\.
 +  `--port`: Specify the port used by the instance\.
 +  `--user`: Specify a MySQL user that has been granted the replication slave permission\.
 +  `--password`: Specify the password for the user, or omit a password value so that the utility prompts you for a password\.
 + To have the file downloaded in binary format, specify the `--raw` option\.
 +  `--result-file`: Specify the local file to receive the raw output\.
 + Specify the names of one or more binary log files\.
 To get a list of the available logs, use the SQL command SHOW BINARY LOGS\.
 + To stream the binary log files, specify the `--stop-never` option\.

 For more information about mysqlbinlog options, go to [mysqlbinlog \- Utility for Processing Binary Log Files](http://dev.mysql.com/doc/refman/5.6/en/mysqlbinlog.html)\.